 Center.
 Also, there are many Student Organizations

 you can get involved in.
-For more information contact Tricia Smith, Director of Student Activities at (410) 334-2892 or
+For more information contact Katherine Jones, Director of Student Activities at (410) 334-2892 or

 was designed by students for students and features first-person accounts of students

 who overcame challenges to going to college such as peer pressure, lack of family support, and